lstrojny/phpunit-clever-and-smart/README.md

 ## Mission
 Enable fast feedback cycles by storing test case results in a database and reorder tests on consecutive runs in the following order:
-  1. Failures and Errors
+  1. Failures and errors
-  2. Unrecorded tests
+  2. So far unrecorded tests
-  3. Slowest tests first
+  3. Remaining tests by execution time in descendant order (slowest first)

 It’s probably not yet very stable but try it out.